Italy in the Eurovision Song Contest 2021: Background

-Between 2011 and 2013, the broadcaster used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
+Between 2011 and 2013, RAI used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
 The selected entrant was then responsible for selecting the song they would compete with.
 For 2014, RAI forwent using the Sanremo Music Festival artist lineup and internally selected their entry.
-Since 2015, the winning artist of the Sanremo Music Festival is rewarded with the opportunity to represent Italy at the Eurovision Song Contest, although in 2016 the winner declined and the broadcaster appointed the runner-up as the Italian entrant.
+Since 2015, the winning artist of the Sanremo Music Festival is rewarded with the opportunity to represent Italy at the Eurovision Song Contest, although in 2016 the winner declined and the broadcaster appointed the runner-up as its entrant.

 Before Eurovision

-Artist selection
+Sanremo Music Festival 2021

-Italian broadcaster RAI confirmed that the performer that would represent Italy at the 2021 Eurovision Song Contest would be selected from the competing artists at the Sanremo Music Festival 2021.
+RAI confirmed that the performer that would represent Italy at the Eurovision Song Contest 2021 would be selected from the competing artists at the Sanremo Music Festival 2021.
 According to the rules of Sanremo 2021, the winner of the festival earns the right to represent Italy at the Eurovision Song Contest, but in case the artist is not available or refuses the offer, the organisers of the event reserve the right to choose another participant via their own criteria.
 The competition took place between 2 and 6 March 2021 with the winner being selected on the last day of the festival.